-The Buda Arboretum is at the South foot of Gellért Hill; today it is a conservation area and a university campus – we could say it is the Füvészkert of Buda.
+Buda Arboretum lies at the southern foot of Gellért Hill, a conservation area and university campus – like the ELTE Botanical Gardens in Pest.
 Once this area was full of vineyards but they were destroyed by phylloxera at the end of the 19th century.
-The first educational institution, a gardener training school was established here during the Bach-era by Ferenc Entz, the military doctor of the Hungarian Revolution and War of Independence in 1848-49.
-Although the grape went extinct, but the gardener training remained here, and it got expanded with other fields: here they train the gardeners, landscapers, viticulturists, and master brewers of the future.
-Visiting the Buda Arboretum is free of charge all year round.
+The first educational institution was established here by Ferenc Entz, a military doctor during the Hungarian War of Independence in 1848-49.
+Although the grapes disappeared, the gardeners' training school remained, and was expanded into other fields.
+Today they also train landscapers, viticulturists and master brewers.
+Visiting Buda Arboretum is free of charge all year round.